Revised: December 18, 2019

 “Christmas will be upon us in a few days, and lives have been taken, families destroyed, and drivers saw their lives ruined.
 The cell phone is an extraordinary communication tool, but if used while driving a vehicle it can become a lethal weapon.”

 Let’s take Jason’s story and everyone else’s story and make them meaningful.
 It’s time for real change!

 JOIN US on December 22 for the International “Don’t Text and Drive” Day to make everyone on the planet aware of the danger of texting and driving.
 Texting while driving has affected cyclists, pedestrians, runners, as well as other motorists, and it’s time for it to stop.

 We want to you put down your phones, all day.
 We will too.
 By putting our phones down for an entire day, it will remind us to be more present, both in and out of the car.
 It will remind us that life is more important than emojis.
 It’s more important that YouTube or social media.
 Life is the most important message.

 Help us spread the word!
 We hope this day of reflection will touch millions of people around the world, and we want it repeated every December 22, for the rest of our lives, in homage to our friend Jason and all the others who have died for no reason.

 Take your pledge with you

 Purchase the “No texting while driving” wristband for $5 and have a constant reminder to leave the phone alone.
-It’s free shipping, and all proceeds go to families who have lost loved ones killed by distracted driving.
+All proceeds go to awareness.

 Canada Residents: Buy Now